a13xe/Kali-Purple-alongside-Windows/README.md

 - Select the disk you want to use for installation.
 - Select the first option: `Guided - Use the largest continuous free space`
-- Review and confirm the partition changes.
+- Review and confirm the partition changes.You may also be interested in

 ### `✅ Step 8:` Install the System